jpdunc23/stat-215a-fall-2020/README.md

 - The `documents/` folder will contain any relevant papers or documents for the project.

+- The `other/` directory can contain additional files needed to reproduce your lab (e.g. .bib files), but try to avoid depending too heavily on this directory.

 Note that GitHub cannot host files more than 100 MB.
 If you try to push a file larger than this, GitHub will cry.

 When you are ready, you need to add, commit, and push the `lab1/` folder.